Robust Max Statistics for High-Dimensional Inference: Numerical experiments

 \section{Numerical experiments}

 This section addresses the practical performance of the proposed method in the contexts of Euclidean and functional data with heavy tails.
-In addition, we include an application to heavy-tailed financial data, as well as performance comparisons with the method for robust inference proposed in~\citep{Fan:2023}.
+In addition, we include the performance comparisons with the method for robust inference proposed in~\citep{Fan:2023}.